fanfoujs/fanfou-sdk-node/README.md

 **Streaming API**

 The built-in Streaming API has been deprecated.
+Please use [fanfou-streamer](https://github.com/LitoMore/fanfou-streamer) instead.

 ## Related